Effective Fall 2018

 NUR 203 Psychiatric-Mental Health Nursing – 3 Semester Credits

 This course is designed to familiarize students with fundamental concepts in nursing care of patients with selected psychiatric-mental health disorders.
 There is emphasis on nursing process and foundations of evidence-based clinical decision in providing developmentally appropriate, culturally sensitive care in a variety of health care delivery settings.
 Concepts from Self Care Deficient Theory will be examined for relevance to the care of psychiatric patients.
-Prerequisite or Co-requisite: NUR 201
+Prerequisite: All nursing courses except NUR 206/207, Co-requisite: NUR 206, NUR 207.

 NUR 204 Obstetrical Nursing – 3 Semester Credits